Arglax/Mobile-WuWa-Config/README.md

 Oct 19 Notes: There have been about 5 mini-patches in WuWa, I personally recommend using OpenGLES for now since Vulkan can be quite buggy.

 Recent Changes:
+October 20, 2025
+1. Moved and created "Working Configs" Folder
+2. Contains at least 4 presets of configs that works for low-end to high-end devices
+3. Clean and Low-End Configs need initial and further testing from users with low-end devices for more accurate benchmarking
+*Should there be any problems, submit an issue here in GitHub or voice it out in our discord channel

 October 18, 2025
 1. A new website for generating Engine.ini is being developed (https://arglax.github.io/Mobile-WuWa-Config/index.html)
 2. I'll try to work on putting as many practical variables there